linb960/School_District_Analysis/README.md

 # School District Analysis

 ## Overview
 A School District Board recieved an initial analysis of some data they provided.
 After reviewing the data they asked to see the analysis without the math and reading grades for the Thomas High School 9th graders.
-There was some concern that the information provided in the student data for those students had been altered.
+Thomas High School has 1635 students and 461 are 9th graders.
+The School Board has some concern that the information provided in the student data for those students had been altered.
 The purpose of this analysis is to see if the findings show any discrepencies.

 In the initial analysis the School Board provided the analyst with school and student data for the district.
 The school data had the following columns:<br>
 __School ID, School Name, Type (of school), Size and Budget.__